erikkrieg/cakemix/README.md

 prompt_b: nil
 ```

-You can disable prompts by using the `-i` flag, like this: `cakemix template -i -o target`.
+You can disable prompts by using the `-i` flag, like this: `cakemix ./template -i -o target`.

 #### Template Functions